nathan-mahynski/nathan-mahynski.github.io/_research/using _thermodynamic_extrapolation_to_predict_fluid_properties.md

 # tl;dr

 Data-science needs lots of data; quality can be less than perfect if the trends come through for screening.

+In general, doing screening of anything (drugs, optimiation of molecules, perturbations, etc.)

 list papers